hastagAB/Awesome-Python-Scripts/README.md

 - Clone/Download the directory and navigate to each folder.
 Or...
 - Simply navigate to the folder and download/copy the scripts!
 It's *that* simple and easy.
-- Setup virtual environment for all scripts:
+- Setup virtual environment for that scripts:
     - `python -m venv env`
     - `source env\bin\activate`
     - `pip install -r requirements.txt`

-- Run the scripts :)
+- Run the script :)

 Remember to star the repo if you love the scipts~ :wink: